- Publisher: MGM / Columbia

 - Writers: Neil Purvis, Robert Wade, Paul Haggis

-Other Allies: Jeffrey Wright returns as Felix Leiter, and is at odds with his boss Gregg Beam (David Harbour), the CIA's section head in South America, who has been bribed with potential (and non-existant) oil for ignoring the planned coup in Bolivia.
+Other Allies: Jeffrey Wright returns as Felix Leiter, and is at odds with his boss Gregg Beam (David Harbour), the CIA's section head in South America, who has been bribed with potential (and non-existent) oil for ignoring the planned coup in Bolivia.
 Fired, presumably with Leiter taking up his post.

 The Villains: Dominic Greene (Mathieu Almaric), an executive of the criminal organisation Quantum.
 Killed offscreen by Quantum agents.
 He also maintains the cover organisation Greene Planet, which allegedly performs environmental services, and gives him a cover story for the desert land he buys.
 Still, there's no excuse for his hammier moments.
 3 out of 5.
 General Medrano (Joaquín Cosío), an exiled Bolivian army general seeking to take over his country's government with the help of Quantum.
 Shot by Camille, and good thing, too - he had killed Camille's father and raped/killed her mother and sister when she was young, and he doesn't stop there.
 This dude is an unforgivable monster, but not unwatchably so - I guess it's a good thing we never get to see his heinous acts on screen.
 I'll tell you one thing, he should've been the main villain.
 4 out of 5.
 Jesper Christensen returns as Mr. White, the leader of Quantum.
-As of Skyfall, still at large.
+Until Spectre, still at large.
 Bet you didn't see that one coming.

 Other Henchmen: Elvis (Anatole Taubman), Greene's bowl-cut bodyguard.
 A tad goofy-looking, but he doesn't have much of a role; he's just kinda there.
 1 out of 5.